MansoorAhmadi/Quiz/README.md

 1: MAVEN PROJECT

+	1.1: Maven is a project builder and dependency manager.
+It has a default Life-Cycle and plugin

+		*Life-Cycle -> INSTALL
+		*Install will provide the jar file inside the target folder of your current project.

-	1.1: We create an empty Maven project and define our domain and project name
+	1.2: We create an empty Maven project and define our domain and project name

 		*POM.xml
 			*<groupId>org.bluebird</groupId>